Chapter 8 Introduction to the probabilistic programming language Stan

 point_est = "mean")

-We revisit and expand on the analysis presented in 4.3 of a subset of the data of Oberauer (2019).
+We revisit and expand on the analysis presented in section 4.3 of a subset of the data from Oberauer (2019).
 In this example, we will investigate whether the length of a list and trial number affect the probability of correctly recalling a word.

 As in section 4.3, we assume a Bernoulli likelihood with a logit link function, and the following priors (recall that the logistic function is the inverse of the logit).